-To discover Utrecht and the Netherlands in an online setting, we have listed several links for you, including virtual museum tours and city walks.
-We hope to meet you in Utrecht one day in the future!
+Discover the beautiful city of Utrecht and the Netherlands from your own home!
+To give you an impression we have listed several websites for you, including virtual museum tours and city walks.
+We hope to meet you in Utrecht soon!

+World famous, the tulip fields in the Netherlands!
 Keukenhof Gardens in Lisse is the largest tulip garden in the world with more than seven million flower bulbs that are planted every season.
-It is one of the most beautiful attractions in the Netherlands, attracting many foreign tourists.
+It is one of the most beautiful attractions in the Netherlands, attracting many tourists.
 Keukenhof is only open 8 weeks a year and attracts more than a million visitors in that short time.
 The colorful flower fields around the spring garden are full of beautiful flowering spring flowers such as crocuses, daffodils, tulips and hyacinths.
 The Keukenhof offers a unique virtual experience of the park.
 You can watch all their videos here.

 Musicians play for the empty halls of the Concertgebouw in Amsterdam, and you can watch them on their website.
 While in Amsterdam, make sure to take a look at the Rijksmuseum from home.
 As a national institute, the Rijksmuseum offers a representative overview of Dutch art and history from the Middle Ages onwards, and of major aspects of European and Asian art.